harvardnlp/urnng/README.md

 python train.py --train_file data/ptb-train.pkl --val_file data/ptb-val.pkl --save_path urnng.pt
 --mode unsupervised --gpu 0
 ```
-where `--save_path` is where you want to save the model, and `--gpu 0` is for using the first GPU
+where `save_path` is where you want to save the model, and `gpu 0` is for using the first GPU
 in the cluster (the mapping from PyTorch GPU index to your cluster's GPU index may vary).
 Training should take 2 to 4 days depending on your setup.